Try our NEW Grass Fed Tallow Balm Products! SHOP HERE.

 Another significant factor is that 100% grass-fed milk that goes from the udder to the bottle changes from week to week.
 Depending on the time of year and the herd’s diet and lifestyle, the milk may have a slightly different taste, nutritional value, fat content, and microbiology.
 It’s said that spring milk is the most nutritious and delicious – spring please come soon!

-Between minimal heating and the ever-changing nature of untreated milk, our products are rarely the same week to week.
+Between minimal heating and the ever-changing nature of untreated milk, our raw dairy products are rarely the same week to week.
 I personally think this is exciting.
-When you get that quart of absolutely phenomenal kefir, it’s bliss.
+When you get that quart of absolutely phenomenal raw kefir, it’s bliss.

 What you can rely on is the quality of Miller’s products.
 Although inconsistent, our dairy products are 100% A2/A2, 100% grass-fed, humanely-raised, packed with nutrients and living cultures, fresh, and unprocessed.

-This week, I encourage you to try one of our fresh dairy products – Greek yogurt, drinkable yogurt, kefir, cottage cheese, cream cheese.
-There are many flavors and options.
+This week, I encourage you to try one of our fresh dairy products – Greek yogurt, drinkable yogurt, kefir, cottage cheese.
+There are many options!

 They are charming on their own but can also be dressed up.
 Try adding some herbs to kefir and using it as a salad dressing.
 Serve a quick easy breakfast of Greek yogurt, granola, and maple syrup.
 Or, blend some drinkable yogurt with a banana, juice, and some ice cubes for a refreshing lassi.